Friday, October 31, 2014

 To my surprise, several people have point-blank asked me, “Are you getting an epidural?”
 I planned on keeping it to myself, but when I tell them no, I find myself rattling off the list below to defend myself (and avoid eye rolls) and make them understand it’s not about being a hero or “the baby being on drugs” oranything like that.

-probably wouldn't start to recommend pitocin until I'm well over the 24-hour mark... more like 40 hours (as long as all is well obviously).
-She said a lot of women get put on pitocin prematurely.
-I personally can think of several people that all got put on pitocin less than 10 hours after their water broke.
+probably wouldn't start to recommend pitocin until I'm well over the 24-hour mark... or even 40 hours (as long as all is well obviously).
 I think it's best to just give it time and let your body do it's thing.
+You can't artificially force your body into the biggest event it will ever go through!
 (See The Business of Being Born free on YouTube for more on this- Pitocin could have it's own post.)

-11. Epidurals could make breastfeeding harder.
+12. Epidurals could make breastfeeding harder.
 Baby is more likely to be drowsy or a "lazy eater" right after birth with an epidural, making latching harder.
 Plus, any of the interventions mentioned above could interfere with breast milk production or feeding.
-Or if baby has to go to Nicu, because of bruising from vacuum etc. you can't feed right away.